HIE to EHR Bidirectional Integration for Integrative Care

-Where do Medicaid, HEDIS, mental health, and primary care intersect?
-In most situations, nowhere.
-However, they could intersect powerfully with better integration between EHRs and the state HIE.
+Where do Medicare, HEDIS, mental health, and primary care intersect?
+Everywhere except for when it comes to sharing patient data.
+They could intersect much more powerfully with better integration between EHRs and the state HIE.

 Imagine a healthcare delivery system that functioned as one versus two siloed systems.
 Ideally, all provider types across physical and mental health settings could and would use an EHR and participate in data exchange with a state HIE.
 Medical providers would be aware of psychiatric conditions and medications beginning day one and be able to immediately respond to potential drug-drug and drug-disease interactions.